un3481/rpi-gentoo/README.md

 Uses Open-RC, Netifrc and Sway-WM.

-Does not use Systemd, Elogind or anything from GNOME or KDE.
+Does not use Systemd, Elogind, NetworkManager nor anything from GNOME or KDE.